Pinedah/pinedah/README.md

 <br><br>
 Beyond my academic pursuits: <br>
   I'm a big fan of 🌟 Anime (strawhat).
-I also love 📖 Reading and immersing myself in different worlds through paper. ⚽ Sports keep me active and engaged with live.
-And 🎧 Music is a constant companion, providing the perfect soundtrack for my studies and projects.
+I also love 📖 Reading and immersing myself in different worlds through paper. ⚽ Sports keep me active and engaged with life.
+Finally, 🎧 Music is a constant companion, providing the perfect soundtrack for my studies and projects.
 <br>